 Monday, February 27, 2012

-It says people at the local level are most likely to be those most affected by environment and climate challenges in their area, but only 15 percent of foundation grant money for environmental work goes to grassroots organizations addressing those issues.
+It says people at the local level are likely to be those most affected by environment and climate challenges in their area, but only 15 percent of foundation grant money for environmental work goes to grassroots organizations addressing these challenges.
 Aaron Dorfman, NCRP executive director, urges the charitable funders to change that.

 "They've got the freedom to take risks and experiment.
 Foundations are supposed to be society's 'passing gear,' to really invest in things that might not attract support otherwise.
 We just don't see that happening."